tractr/traxion/apps/docs/docs/schematics/prettier.md

 ### Description

-Add and configure prettier [`@tractr/prettier-config`](https://github.com/tractr/stack/tree/main/libs/config/prettier) to a nx project.
+Add and configure Prettier [`@tractr/prettier-config`](https://github.com/tractr/stack/tree/main/libs/config/prettier) to a NX project.

+The following steps will be performed:

 - Remove `.prettierrc` file
 - Create `.prettierrc.js` file with default import from `@tractr/prettier-config`